 The Maryland Citizens’ Health Initiative and Health Care for All!
 Coalition have been working to achieve quality affordable health care for all Marylanders since 1999.
 Here are some of our most recent successes:

-The O’Malley/Brown Administration has worked with the General Assembly and health care advocacy groups to locate and enroll over 85,000 children who are eligible for state health care coverage.
+- Covering more kids: The O’Malley/Brown Administration has worked with the General Assembly and health care advocacy groups to locate and enroll over 85,000 children who are eligible for state health care coverage.
 New effective outreach and enrollment strategies include the Kids First Act, the Foster Kids Act, as well as reaching out to Medicaid eligible children in Baltimore City through the school lunch program – all of these inventive laws have aided in the exceptional enrollment of Maryland’s children.
 The Administration has also worked to make sure that these children have proper dental care to avoid another tragedy like the death of young Deamonte Driver.
 The Governor and General Assembly enacted legislation that increased the age limit from 18 to 25 for young people to stay on their parents’ health care plans.
 This allows thousands of Maryland’s young adults to keep health care coverage while they are students or look for jobs that offer health insurance.

 - Eliminating the donut hole for seniors: The Governor and General Assembly, with substantial assistance from CareFirst BlueCross BlueShield, enacted legislation that closes the prescription drug “donut hole” for many Maryland seniors by covering more of their prescription drug costs.
 To date, over 23,000 seniors have enrolled and benefited from this legislation.